 • Romans washed their hands in chamomile before they put down their dinari.

-• Chinese folk String nutmegs, star anise, and bits of sandalwood in a lucky necklace.
+• Chinese strung nutmegs, star anise, and bits of sandalwood in a lucky necklace.

 • Still down on your luck?
 Try thyme, rosemary, spearmint, honeysuckle–and cross your fingers.